Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Sensitivity analysis

 \section{Sensitivity analysis}

-In this section, we give our proposal for translating the population-level partial identification results of Section \ref{section:partial_identification} into a practical sensitivity analysis for IPW, which we call the \textit{quantile balancing} method.
-Our proposal follows naturally from our partial identification results: on a high level, we modify the ZSB proposal described in Section \ref{section:msm} to incorporate the quantile-balancing constraints we derived in Theorem \ref{theorem:psiT_identified_set} and Corollary \ref{corollary:psiC_att_identified_set}.
-Throughout this section, we take $\Lambda \geq 1$ to be fixed and write $\tau = \Lambda/(\Lambda + 1)$.
+In this section, we give our proposals for translating the population-level partial identification results of Section \ref{section:partial_identification} into practical sensitivity analyses.
+Our main proposal, which we call the \emph{quantile balancing} method, conducts a sensitivity analysis for IPW estimators by modifying the ZSB proposal to incorporate the sufficient constraints derived in Section \ref{section:balancing_bounds_simpler}.
+We also discuss extensions of our sensitivity analysis to the AIPW estimator of \cite{robins_rotnitzky_zhao1994} which are simpler to implement but only sharp under homoscedasticity.